1990 World Ringette Championships: Team Finland

 The 1990 Team Finland team included players Arja Oksanen and Virpi Karjalainen.

 Team Canada

 Canada sent six different regional teams to the first World Ringette Championships in 1990: Team Alberta (Calgary Debs), Team Ontario, Team Quebec, Team Manitoba, Team Saskatchewan, and Team Gloucester (host).

 The winners of the 1989 Western Canadian Ringette Championships advanced to the first World Ringette Championships in 1990 as Team Alberta.
 The Alberta-based ringette team went on to become the first team to ever win the World Ringette Championship and the Sam Jacks Trophy.
 Clémence Duchesneau was named the tournament's top goalie.

 Team Alberta

-In 1990, Canada's Team Alberta consisted of players from the Calgary Debs.
+In 1990, Canada's Team Alberta consisted of players from the Calgary Debs who were all-stars who hailed from different areas of the province.
 The team went on to become the first team to ever win the World Ringette Championship and the Sam Jacks Trophy.
+The team was inducted into the Ringette Canada Hall of Fame and in 1994 was inducted into the Alberta Sports Hall of Fame.

 The 1990 Team Alberta team (Calgary Debs) included the following: